ready-1/NetCtrl/cline_docs/activeContext.md

 ## Current Work Focus:

+- Created comprehensive FastAPI backend authentication implementation plan with RBAC
+- Implemented static landing page and error pages with Material UI styling
 - Created standalone NGINX container for static content serving
-- Implemented static landing page and error pages with Material UI styling
-- Fixed Docker container DNS resolution and logging issues

 ## Next Steps:

-1. Implement the FastAPI backend with authentication
+1. Implement the FastAPI backend with authentication following the implementation plan
+2. Set up comprehensive testing for authentication and RBAC
-2. Resolve backend and frontend container startup issues
+3. Resolve backend and frontend container startup issues
-3. Test the system's resilience during temporary internet outages
 4. Integrate standalone static site with the main Docker Compose setup

 ## Active Decisions and Considerations:

+- Simplified the user authentication model to use role-based access control with three roles (admin, manager, user)
+- Selected FastAPI-Users library for authentication with customizations for username-based auth without email requirement
+- Designed JWT-based authentication strategy with appropriate token lifetimes
 - Standardized on "docker compose" command syntax (without hyphen) for all operations
 - Created Docker helper script to ensure consistent use of modern Docker syntax
 - Using direct connections to public package repositories (PyPI, NPM) as system will be online for installations